AndrewHulme/Psych/SetupAndDevNotes.md

 Note: System should be designed from a game-first perspective, not a history-first perspective.
 Prioritise the game-flow first and foremost, and the storing of game history second.

 how do we then see which users were in a room? just check the user's answers/votes

+mutations/queries required:

+- current_user query
+- current_room query (return user.room)

+- start_game mutation
+- submit_answer_mutation
+- submit_vote_mutation
+- ready_for_next_round_mutation (when all users are ready for the next round, then the next round can begin)